UTEP-CS-1/website/labs/0/spec.md

 	java Main
 	```

+	You should see `hello world` displayed as a result.

 ## Submission setup on Gradescope

 Lab assignments will be submitted on Gradescope.
 Navigate to [gradescope.com](https://www.gradescope.com/) and "Log In" using your UTEP school credentials.